CrohnEngineer/Vynthesizer/README.md

   2. behind the circles, a little spectrogram shows the spectrum of the three oscillator's sounds;
   3. a little yellow bar, indicates where the majority of energy of the signal lies.

-If you are more interested in how this project has been realized, check this [report](report.pdf).
+If you are interested in the details of how this project has been realized, check this [report](report.pdf).

 ## Installation and usage
-The Vynthesizer can be used by simply going to this [link](https://vynthesizer.herokuapp.com/). **_The app is not responsive_**, so use it with your PC.
+The Vynthesizer can be used by simply going to this [link](https://vynthesizer.herokuapp.com/). **_The app is not responsive_**, so use it with your PC (no tablet or smartphone).
 If you prefer to run it locally, you can either:
   1. clone the repository, then use **Node.js** to start a server;
   2. download the [public](/public) folder, then simply open the [index](/public/index.html) file with an Internet browser.